Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 If you are not interested in running harmonization flows as batches we do [provide ways](../../faqs/#how-can-i-run-a-harmonize-flow-immediately-for-1-document) for running them on-demand for single items.

+This diagram shows the steps in a harmonize flow:

 ![Harmonize Flow Overview]({{site.baseurl}}/images/3x/harmonizing-product-data/harmonize-flow-diagram.png)

+Here is a summary of the plugins involved:

 - **collector**: returns a list of strings to operate on
 - **content**: returns data to put into the content section of the envelope